bibiki/bibiki.github.io/_posts/2023-01-13-demystifying-mining.md

 So, If I give you 2, you can respond with 15 and 17.
 32 and 34 will work also as 2 + 32 = 34, and 34 is congruent 0 modulo 17.
 So, for data = 2, your nonce is 32 and your hash is 34.

-Now, for some given data, say data = 2, a very naive way to find a nonce is to start checking if nonce = 0 meets the requirements.
+Now, for this game, a very naive way to find a nonce is to start checking if nonce = 0 results in a hash that meets my game's expectations.
 If not, increase nonce by 1 and check that.
 Continue this process until you find a nonce such that data + nonce is congruent to 0 modulo 17.

 Let me write this in python: